-Mark Ladner is a member of the firm's Executive Committee and Board of Directors, and a member and former co-chair of the firm's Financial Services Litigation Practice Group.
+Mark Ladner is a member and former co-chair of the firm's Financial Services Litigation Practice Group.

 Mr. Ladner has tried numerous cases in various state and federal courts and has substantial experience in multi-district litigation.
 For many years, he has been representing a major financial institution in a variety of significant litigation matters.
 These include its defense in In re Payment Card Interchange Fee and Merchant Discount Antitrust Litigation, an antitrust action by a class of all merchants who accept Visa and Master Card payment cards alleging price-fixing and tying claims.
 He has also represented that institution in other antitrust litigations involving the payment card business, including In re Currency Conversion Fee Antitrust Litigation, American Express v.
 Visa, and In re Late Fee and Over-Limit Fee Litigation.
 He has also represented other financial institutions in disputes relating to correspondent banking services and related issues.